wymp/ts-http-errors/README.md

 }

 if (obstructions.length > 0) {
-  const e = new BadRequest("There were problems registering your user.");
+  throw new HttpError(400, "There were problems registering your user.", { obstructions });
-  e.obstructions = obstructions;
-  throw e;
 }

-// Now we know it's safe.
-Continue processing here....
+// Continue processing....

 ```